Geoff King has been writing in his spare time since 2006 and has self-published two novels.

 After dropping out of a Zoology degree at Royal Holloway College, University of London, he endured a series of unsatisfactory positions as a wage slave, before deciding to “stick it to the man” and attempt self-employment in the wonderful realm of woodwork.
 Thirty-four years later, he is now unemployable because he refuses to do what he’s told – except by his wife, with whom he is willing to discus the options.

-He lives in the lowlands of the Highlands of Scotland on the organic woodland smallholding he has been co-creating with his wife for the last twenty-five years.
-He likes trees and believes there are not enough of them, either in his vicinity or in the world.
-He is an unconventional revolutionary, an environmental activist, an ardent pacifist and a little shy.
+He lives in the lowlands of the Highlands of Scotland on the organic woodland smallholding he has been co-creating with his wife for the last twenty-six years.
+He loves trees and believes there are not enough of them, either in his vicinity or in the world.
+He is an unconventional, quiet revolutionary, an environmental and social justice activist, an ardent pacifist and a little shy.

-He designs and makes hand carved wooden jewellery, which is very unusual and nicer than you would think. you can see it here: https://woodlandtreasures.co.uk/
+He designs and makes pieces of hand carved wooden jewellery, which are very unusual and nicer than you would think. you can see some here: https://woodlandtreasures.co.uk/